 You can see gyms popping everywhere in places like Shanghai and people post many pictures while working out on applications like Wechat (China’s version of WhatsApp), the trend is obvious.

 The larger companies have reaped the greatest yields.
 This is common in other industries as well, like with baby formula, where Danone and Nestle dominate.

 But even if the competition is high, you can earn great money if you use the right sales strategy (online platforms are popular nowadays) and market your products correctly.

 Being able to take a small slice of that pie is probably a sufficient reason for you to engage in the market.

 Be careful with your branding and also try to target a niche product, which can give you an advantage.
 Fighting with the big whales or where competition is fierce is the last thing you want to do as an SME.

-It’s important that you understand the exporting process well in advance, before you ship your goods.
-Problems, or even rejection, at the customs can be highly cost some.
+You must understand the exporting process well in advance before you ship your goods.
+Problems, or even rejection, at the customs can be highly costly.

-Below I’ve included a short summary of the process when exporting Whey protein to China:
+Below I’ve included a summary of the process when exporting Whey protein to China:

 1. Bilateral protocol between your country of manufacturing and China